Fullforthy History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Fullforthy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fullforthy family to the New World and Oceana
+Migration of the Fullforthy family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Fullforthys to arrive in North America: Joe Fulford who settled in St. Christopher in 1635; John Fulford, who settled in New England in 1751; and William Fulforth, who settled in Philadelphia in 1844.
 Andrew Fulforde was the captain of ".